Energy bill assistance from LIHEAP and weatherization in Kentucky.

-The state of Kentucky and federal government LIHEAP and weatherization programs help families pay their bills, and keep their homes warm during the winter or cool during the summer.
+The state of Kentucky and federal government LIHEAP as well as weatherization programs help families pay their utility bills.
+Free grants help them keep their homes warm during the winter or cool during the summer.
 Weatherization will also help low income families keep their home (or apartment) more energy efficient.
 Low income households, in particular those with children, senior, or disabled members, are the primary recipients of cash grants from these resources.
 Find information on applying for LIHEAP grants or weatherization below.

-The Kentucky weatherization and low income energy assistance programs helps almost 150,000 struggling, unemployed, or low income Kentucky families pay their heating or cooling bills every year.
+The Kentucky weatherization and low income energy assistance programs help almost 150,000 struggling, unemployed, or low income Kentucky families pay their heating, utility or cooling bills every year.
 The U.S. Department for Health and Human Services allocates funding to the state and the Cabinet for Health and Family Services.
-All grants are disbursed by, and home improvements are completed by, Community Action Agencies in your town or county, and that is where you need to go to apply for free grant money from LIHEAP to pay utility bills.
+All grants are disbursed by, and home improvements are completed by Community Action Agencies in your town or county.
+There is where families need to go to apply for free grant money from LIHEAP to pay utility bills.

 Grants for paying utility bills